 APEX_WEB_SERVICEpackage automatically takes advantage of this Oracle Wallet without additional configuration from application developers.
-This Oracle Wallet is centrally managed and therefore you cannot consume 3rd party web services that are protected using self-signed SSL certificates.

 All web services must be accessible over the internet.
 The Autonomous Data Warehouse database is unable to reach web services deployed on private subnets or behind on-premises firewalls.

 Each Autonomous Data Warehouse instance is preconfigured with a network access control list (ACL) to permit outbound web service calls from Application Express.
 No further configuration by application developers is necessary.

 Your Application Express instance does not require an outbound web proxy.